 Trumpets at the Dome

 Head to the Main Building (with its Golden Dome on top) from 4:10-4:20 p.m. to see the Notre Dame Band's trumpet section play some favorite songs.
 It's a classic Notre Dame tradition.

 Midnight Drummers Circle

 Every Friday during a home football weekend, just before midnight, the Notre Dame Drumline convenes in front of the Main Building.
-After the bells of the Basilica of the Sacred Heart chime for midnight, campus quiet is then broken 45 minutes as the drumline play cadences, the fight song and other fan favorites.
+After the bells of the Basilica of the Sacred Heart chime for midnight, campus quiet is then broken for 45 minutes as the drumline plays cadences, the fight song and other fan favorites.
 It’s the official beginning of game day.
 Next stop, tailgating Saturday morning.